Created

 CONSOLIDATES HER HEGEMONY

-and her line, the Enlilites, ran Mesopotamia.
-The
+Inanna and her lineage, the Enlilites, ran

 Inanna with her weapons,